-General guidelines on dog grooming brushes:
+Below are some general guidelines on dog grooming brushes:

 A slicker brush is a special grooming tool made up of wires angled away from your pet’s skin.
 What’s great about slicker brushes is they help remove debris and hair that’s already fallen off.
-They’re particularly useful grooming tools for wire-haired dogs such as German wire-haired pointers, Border Terriers, and Schnauzers.
+They’re particularly useful grooming tools for wire-haired dogs, such as German wire-haired pointers, border terriers, and schnauzers.

 Metal combs are excellent at removing tangles and mats from your pet’s fur.
 They’re also great for finishing and fluffing a dog’s fur – especially for long-haired breeds.
 To get the best results, use a slicker brush first, then do a once-over with a metal comb.